2024 Summer schools taught by Mike X Cohen

 Dr. Mike X Cohen (that's me!) has been teaching time series analysis, applied mathematics, and scientific programming for over 20 years.
 He has published several textbooks on these topics and teaches a variety of "real-life" and online courses.
 He lives in Bucharest, has a questionable sense of humor, and enjoys long walks on the beach.

-The course fee includes registration; course materials; wifi; life-time access to the accompanying online course; coffee/tea/water and healthy snacks (and yes, chocolate is considered healthy!); welcome reception on Sunday (the evening before the course starts); closing dinner on Friday; several meals and evening social activities; and VAT.
-Costs for the 2024 sessions will be published when registration opens.
+The course fee includes registration; course materials; wifi; lifetime access to the accompanying online course; lifetime access to the dedicated Discord server; unlimited coffee/tea/water and healthy snacks (and yes, chocolate is considered healthy!); welcome reception on Sunday (the evening before the course starts); closing ceremony on Friday; several meals and evening social activities; and VAT.

-The course fee does not include flights, airport transportation, hotel, all meals (some lunches and dinners are provided), access to computers, or MATLAB licenses.
+The course fee does not include flights, airport transportation, hotel, all meals (though daily snacks and several dinners are provided), access to computers, or MATLAB licenses.
 You will need to bring your own laptop with MATLAB installed.

 During the course, you are free to use all facilities available at the coworking space.
 If you wish to use the coworking facilities before or after the course, please contact Hotspot Coworking directly.

-Registration fees are paid by SEPA/wire transfer in EUR (or current equivalent in USD or RON).
-Cash or checks are not accepted.
-Payment must be received one month before the start of the course.
+Registration fees are paid by SEPA/wire transfer in EUR.
+Cash, checks, or credit cards are not accepted.
+Payment must be received within two months after acceptance, or one month before the start of the course.
 More details will be provided upon acceptance to the course.
 Reduced fees (except the discount for attending both courses) and travel grants are not available.

 Upon completion of the course, you will receive a signed certificate of completion.
 This certificate also serves as proof of attendence.